acedesigns/Setup-Work-Flow/README.md

 I think this method is slightly different from the SSH described above, because I was able to SSh into my **http://localhost**.
 I presume that I would do the same to a remote server.

 - `sudo apt-get install openssh-server`
+- You can use secure copy (scp) with the recursive option `scp -r /path/to/local/dir user@remotehost:/path/to/remote/dir`
+- Alternatively, use rsync because you can resume transfers if the connection breaks, and it intelligently transfers only the differences between files: `rsync -avz -e 'ssh' /path/to/local/dir user@remotehost:/path/to/remote/dir`

 So next I will try to SSH to a remote server and push my web project.

 Documentation will be continued ......
 But The idea is to Dev on my local machine, push to github, Connect to a remote server with SSH and then Pull from github.
 Thus illuminating the use of the FTP process.